 No-contact deliveries: The quick start guide

-The concept of contact-free delivery goes against our expectations for getting the personal touch from the hospitality industry, yet it’s an essential step for many restaurants if they’re to survive the pandemic.
+The concept of contact-free delivery goes against our expectations for getting the personal touch from the hospitality industry, yet it’s an essential step for many restaurants to adapt to changing customer preferences.
 In this post, we’ll learn what no-contact deliveries are and how you can implement them at your restaurant.

 What are no-contact deliveries?